tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I fixed a bug in my instagram bot, it is almost 100% done.
 I also started to read the book The Passionate Programmer and I'm already in love with this book.

 **Thoughts**: Read programming books is a practice that I have to do more.
 It's very good to improve my skills and learn with high skilled developers.

+### Day 42 June 24, 2020

+**Today's Progress**: Today I implemented the Paypal payment method in the ecommerce that I work.
+I had to use some javascript functions and read the paypal api documentation.
+I learned alot.

+**Thoughts**: The best part of working with I.T. is the possibility to learn while works.